Definition: Referencing Styles

 • APA (American Psychological Association)

 This style is used by in the fields of psychology, science, and education

 • MLA (Modern Language Association)

 The style is used in the field of humanities

-Both APA and MLA are common referencing styles.
+Both APA and MLA are common formatting styles.
 They both use 12-point font, double spaced pages, and 1-inch margins.
 In APA referencing, the paper has four parts as follows: title page, abstract, main body, and references.
 In MLA referencing on the other hand, there is no separate title page or abstract page.
 MLA usually has just two main parts: the body and works cited page.

 The author-year citation system is used more for undergraduate assignments than at the graduate level.
 Fields with ties to the liberal arts, such as human development, political science, and geography tend to prefer this system.
 When using this system, your job is to indicate, in parentheses, the author and the year of publication of the material you cited.
 Since citation becomes part of the sentence, punctuation comes after the parentheses.

 Most writers will acknowledge the source as soon as they start the reference, including the name of the author as part of the text.
 Only the year is placed in parentheses.
 Many writers identify the source as soon as they begin the reference, including the author’s name directly in the text and indicating only the year in parentheses.
 If you use more than one source by the same author in the same year, you can differentiate the documents you cite by using the “a, b, c” system, which means placing an identifying letter after the year of publication.

 Citation Styles: APA

 APA is one of the most common citation styles in academic work.
 Developed by the American Psychological Association, it is one of the citation styles that uses the author-date system.

 Sources are cited in two ways: by inserting a short citation within the text and by including a full citation in the References list.

 The in-text citation will include the author’s name and the publication year, inserted at the appropriate point in your text.

 John (1997) suggests that…